ElectricCrimson/rsschool-cv/cv.md

 ## Summary:

-I’m a Graphic Designer with over 6 years of experience.
+I’m a Graphic Designer with more than 6 years of experience.

 Over the past few years I've been thinking a lot about my career.
 And I finally decided to change the career path and started to learn web development.